dribnet/purvs/README.md

 ## Creative Coding 2: Custom Pixel

-Painting function
+Some refinements

-This is a prototype of new function to draw the object in a more painted way.
-It's going to layer multiple pieces on top of each other top produce a more blotchy, painted look.
+Reworked sketch function entirely to be easier to work with.
+Paint function now draws from a more consistent angle, imitating a person with a brush.